tonysinghmss/ddsh/README.md

 # ddsh
-Demo code for deepseek harness based on Golang
+Demo code to create an application based on the original paper published by DeepSeek for deepseek-harness.